-The lawyer representing three Mi’kmaw women challenging a proposed permanent court injunction filed by the Alton Natural Gas Storage Project wants all current work at the site to stop while the issue is before the courts.
+The lawyer (from this site) representing three Mi’kmaw women challenging a proposed permanent court injunction filed by the Alton Natural Gas Storage Project wants all current work at the site to stop while the issue is before the courts.

 Michael McDonald says he has filed a cease and desist order against Alton from continuing work at its project site along the Shubenacadie River in Fort Ellis, N.S.
 In response, lawyers for the company have filed a motion to strike the order.